jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

 * shared, reusable **services** like Kafka, Database, LDAP,... as reusable services between environments: Dev and operations ownership
 * Cluster and **infrastructure**: network, cluster, storage, policies... owned by operation

-With three level structure, each "solution" will have 3 separate repositories:
+With this three level structure, each "solution" will have 3 separate repositories:

 * solution_name-gitops-apps
 * solution_name-gitops-services